🎁 PET BIZ FRIENDS! Save $100+ on My Most Popular Offers → LAST CALL!

 The Best Allergy Test for Dogs

-The test that I used for my dog Lucy is the 5Strands Food and Environmental Intolerance test.
+The allergy test I used for my dog Lucy is the 5Strands Food and Environmental Intolerance test.
 This test requires a small hair sample that gets mailed in and results are processed within a week.
 It tests for food allergies and environmental things that can also cause skin or respiratory allergies.

-When I got the results in my email and opened the report I was so impressed with how many common food and environmental allergens are included!
+When I got the results in my email and opened the report, I was so impressed with how many common food and environmental allergens are included!
 There are over 375 things that they test for!

-5Strands makes other pet tests including one that only tests for food intolerances and a comprehensive health test that includes food, environmental, vitamin and mineral absorption, and a pet vitamins and minerals test.
+5Strands makes other pet tests, including one that only tests for food intolerances and a comprehensive health test that includes food, environmental, vitamin and mineral absorption, and a pet vitamins and minerals test.

 The Pet Food & Environmental Intolerance Test that I used cost $148.